 This program was funded by the Sydney Southeast Asia Centre (SSEAC) at the University of Sydney.
 Woolcock Vietnam plans to co-host further programs in coming years.

-Woolcock Institute of Medical Research is pleased to host multiple student placements in collaboration with University of Sydney.
-Since 2014, university students have been working on the ground alongside the Woolcock team in Vietnam contribute to research.
+We are pleased to host multiple student placements in collaboration with the University of Sydney.
+Since 2014, university students have been working on the ground alongside the Woolcock team in Vietnam.
 These placements give students opportunities to learn about clinical studies in a real-life context and apply their knowledge to an area of interest within the study.
-We always encourage and create opportunities for students to take ownership of a study area, where they can provide project deliverables of benefit both individual learning and Woolcock projects.
-Some students continue to work with the Woolcock Institute when they apply for PhD degree.
+We always encourage and create opportunities for students to take ownership of a study area, where they can provide project deliverables of benefit both, individual learning and Woolcock projects.
+Some students continue to work at the Woolcock Institute when they apply for their PhD degree.

-Woolcock Institute of Medical Research provides opportunities for postgraduate students to conduct their research within the large-scale studies led by the Woolcock research team.
+We provide opportunities for postgraduate students to conduct their research within the large-scale studies led by the Woolcock research team.
 Click here to learn more.